goshippo/shippo-ruby-client/README.md

 bin/example
 ```

+NOTE: this environment variable is only used by the included `bin/example` script, and is not automatically used by the underlying client library.

 ## Gem Versioning Notes

-Version 2 and up of this library works with Ruby 2.2 and later, and is not backwards compatible. __Version 1.0.4__ of this library is the last version of the gem `shippo`, and the last version supporting ruby 1.8 and 1.9.
+Version 2 and up of this library works with Ruby 2.2 and later, and is not backwards compatible. __Version 1.0.4__ of this library is the last version supporting ruby 1.8 and 1.9.

-The intent, however, is to completely deprecate `shippo` gem in the near future.
+__Warning:__ Version 2 brings potential backwards incompatibility issues.
+Please be prepared to update your usages (if necessary) when you migrate.

 ### If you are still using Ruby 1.8 or 1.9